8 things to know before buying a new car

 You may also like to read:

 If you plan to set out for adventure every weekend and hit the trails whenever possible, you’ll need to choose your vehicle accordingly.
 Not all of them can accommodate your kayak on the roof, transport your bicycles or plow through snow with all-wheel drive.

 Do you have several smart devices and spend half your life on the Internet?
 Take the time to check the options in new vehicles.
 Bluetooth is great, but even better is being able to connect to your smartphone in a vehicle that’s compatible with Android Auto or Apple Car Play.

 We’re talking here about driving, not just lifestyle.
 If you like off-road driving, you’ll tend to choose a more aggressive car, often with manual transmission.
 If not, the softness of the suspension will dictate your choice.

 If you’re the type to keep your vehicle for many years, you’ll need to be even more careful in choosing one.
 If, on the other hand, you make frequent changes, you can afford more trial and error, keeping in mind that you’ll lose money through depreciation when you trade in or sell your vehicle.

 The type of financing available to you and whether you choose to lease or buy will affect the price of your car.
 It’s important to understand how much you’ll end up spending on a vehicle before you begin the process of buying one.
 You should be aware that the offers posted are often by the month or week but don’t reflect the total amount you’ll pay.
 Your dealer will be happy to explain the final number.
 In addition, offers frequently include a deposit you’ll have to make.
 Be prepared!

 Once you’ve found answers to these questions, read on.
-Take a look at our other articles offering tips as well specialized information about vehicles of all types.
-You’ll be better equipped to start shopping!
+Take a look at our other articles offering tips as well as specialized information about vehicles of all types.
+You’ll be better equipped to start shopping on Kijiji Autos!